mongodb/docs/source/includes/list-visibility-of-data.rst

 - Regardless of :doc:`write concern </reference/write-concern>`, other
-  clients can see the result of the write operations before the write operation is acknowledged to the issuing client.
+  clients using :readconcern:`"local"` (i.e. the default) readConcern can see the result of a write operation before the write operation is acknowledged to the issuing client.

+- Clients using :readconcern:`"local"` (i.e. the default) readConcern
-- Clients can read data which may be subsequently :doc:`rolled back
+  can read data which may be subsequently :doc:`rolled back
   </core/replica-set-rollbacks>`.